opensim-org/opensim-core/DevelopmentProposals/template.md

 ### Requirements

 List the set of requirements that this project must fulfill.
+Include all constraints this proposal is working within.
 If the list gets too long, consider splitting the project into multiple small projects.

 For example: